lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 The backend and frontend `package.json` and the source code directory are mapped as volumes in the corresponding container filesystem.

-Only `node_modules` aren't mapped due to potential platform-specific code.
-So they must be installed separately on a local machine and in the Docker container.
+Only `node_modules` aren't mapped to Docker containers due to potential platform-specific code.
+So they must be installed and updated separately on a local machine and in the `server` and `web` Docker containers.

-#### Installing Node packages
+To install Node packages run the command:
-Install Node packages to resolve all the references in the code.
-In the `/`, `/backend` and `/frontend` directories run:
 ```
 npm i
 ```
+* on a local machine in the `/`, `/backend` and `/frontend` directories.
+* in the `server` Docker container in the `/usr/src/app/backend` directory.
+* in the `web` Docker container in the `/usr/src/app/frontend` directory.

 ### Populating the database with initial data
 To populate the local database with initial data (languages, genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.